Skywalkz1/CPT212-Assignment1/README.md

 Key Objectives
 - Algorithmic Manipulation: Solve multiplication problems by implementing data structures and logic that can isolate partial products and carriers at every step.

-- Performance Measurement: Instrument the Java code with internal counters to track "primitive operations"—such as assignments, additions, and divisions—executed during the multiplication process.
+- Performance Measurement: Instrument the Java code with internal counters to track "primitive operations" such as assignments, additions, and divisions—executed during the multiplication process.

 - Complexity Analysis: Perform a theoretical analysis using Big-O notation and validate these findings through empirical experimentation.